 Nishan directs the Rugabano Outgrowers Services Company, which is the second greenfield development initiated in Rwanda.
 He has extensive field service management and tea planting experience through his work in Sri Lanka, South Africa and the Seychelles.
 He has been in the tea industry in Rwanda since 2009.

 Meet the Team

 Felix has a longstanding history in tea field and factory management in Rwanda.
 He currently serves as General Manager of the Services Company Outgrowers Nyaruguru (SCON), where he is directly responsible for all operational, financial, and administrative matters associated with the Services Company.

-Elizabeth has a wealth of several years of experience in finance and administration in the tea sector in Kenya.
+Elizabeth has a wealth of experience in finance and administration in the tea sector in Kenya.
 Elizabeth currently oversees the finance and administration of all Greenfield activities in East Africa, including all Company Secretary matters.
 She also leads budgeting and financial management of the Chai portfolio in Tanzania, including statutory compliance matters.

 David has decades of experience as a senior tea executive in Kenya.
 He currently serves as head of the Chai Project in Tanzania, in which he leads strategic development as well as implementation oversight of the technical portfolio.
 David also serves as the point of contact with Government of Tanzania and co-investment partners in-country.

 Halima coordinates the finance, administrative and logistics functions for TWFA based in Dar es Salaam, Tanzania.
 Her role includes supporting the set-up of new investment vehicles in Tanzania and aiding in compliance with statutory requirements.